Joshua27/SICStusPrologFuzzer/README.md

 * prob_ast_set(Type,Options), prob_ast_seq(Type,Options)
     * 'extension', 'value', 'avl' or 'list' to generate a specific type of set
     * 'size:S' to set amount of elements

 * prob_ast_identifier(TypeOfIdentifier)
 	* generates identifier node with no binding

-* prob_state_bindlist(AST,BindList:ListOfIdentifierNodes)
+* prob_state_bindlist(AST,Options)
 	* searches all identifier nodes all over AST and generates a bindlist with explicit values and a list of the occurring identifier ast nodes
+    * option 'unbound' to generate an unbound bindlist
+    * return value of generate/2 is BindList:ListOfIdentifiers

 * prob_ast_pred(Type,Options), prob_ast_int_expr(Type,Options), prob_ast_set_expr(Type,Options), prob_ast_seq_expr(Type,Options)
     * 'not-well-defined' according to B